SciMeditor

 My deep curiosity about the biomedical field led me to explore the immunology of four different medical fields during my 11 years in various labs - two infectious diseases and two autoimmune diseases.
 The insights I gleaned during this illuminating period continue to serve me well in my editing work on not only these diseases and the fundamental immunology field but also many other biomedical fields as well.
 I also write (or help write) papers for busy authors on the basis of their protocol and study data - this accounts for my most recent papers.

 Falgayrettes N, Patoor E, Cleymand F, Zevering Y, Perone J-M. Keratoconus may have a biomechanical etiology that is initiated in the posterior corneal stroma: two numerical studies.
+PLoS One.
 2023.
-PLOS One.
 18, e0278455.

 Moskwa R, Bloch F, Vermion J-C, Zevering Y, Chaussard D, Nesseler A, Goetz C, Perone J-M. Postoperative, but Not Preoperative, Central Corneal Thickness Correlates With the Postoperative Visual Outcomes of Descemet Membrane Endothelial Keratoplasty.
+PLoS One.
 2023.
-PLOS One.
 3, e0282594.

 Gan G, Michel M, Max A, Sujet-Perone N, Zevering Y, Vermin J-C, Zaidi M, Savenkoff B, Perone J-M. Membranoproliferative glomerulonephritis after intravitreal vascular growth factor inhibitor injections: a case report and review of the literature.
-2022.
-Br J Clin Pharm. doi: 10.1111/bcp.15558.
+Br J Clin Pharm.
+2022. doi: 10.1111/bcp.15558.

 Malleron V, Bloch F, Zevering Y, Vermion J-C, Semler-Collery A, Goetz C, Perone J-M. Evolution of Corneal Transplantation Techniques and Their Indications in a Specialized French Ophthalmology Department in 2000–2020.
+PLoS ONE.
 2022.
-PLOS ONE.
 17:e0263686.

 Chaussard D, Bloch F, Elnar AA, Zevering Y, Vermion JC, Moskwa R, Perone JM.
 Identification of the preoperative and perioperative factors that predict postoperative endothelial cell density after Descemet membrane endothelial keratoplasty: A retrospective cohort study.
 PLoS One.
 2022;24;17:e0264401.

 Perone J-M, Goetz C, Zevering Y, Derumigny A, Bloch F, Vermion J-C, Lhuillier L. Graft Thickness at 6 Months Postoperatively Predicts Long-Term Visual Acuity Outcomes of Descemet Stripping Automated Endothelial Keratoplasty for Fuchs Dystrophy and Moderate Phakic Bullous Keratopathy: A Cohort Study.
-2021.
 Cornea.
 2021 Oct 23. doi: 10.1097/ICO.0000000000002872.

 Perone, J-M, Ghetemme CZevering YZaidi M, Ouamara NGoetz C, Lhuillier LCorneal Endothelial Cell Loss After Endocapsular and Supracapsular Phacoemulsification.
 Cornea.
-2021 ; 10.1097/ICO.0000000000002822
+2021; 10.1097/ICO.0000000000002822

 Poivret D, Goetz C, Zevering Y, Wilcke C, Noirez V. Effect of patient-led cooperative follow-up by general practitioners and community pharmacists on osteoporosis treatment persistence.
 Int J Rheum Dis.
 2021; 24:912-921. doi: 10.1111/1756-185X.14146

 Bellot A, Curien R, Derache A, Delaitre B, Longo R, Zevering Y, Guiilet J, Phulpin B. Oral management in a patient with Gardner-Diamond Syndrome: A case report.
-Int J Surg Case reports.
+Int J Surg Case Reports.
 2020. https://doi.org/10.1016/j.ijscr.2020.09.098

 Piffer I, Goetz C, Zevering Y, Andre E, Bourouis Z, Blettner N. Ability of Emergency Department Physicians Using a Functional Autonomy-Assessing Version of the Triage Risk Screening Tool to Detect Frail Older Patients Who Require Mobile Geriatric Team Consultation.
 J Nutr Hlth Aging.
 2020; 24:634-641.
 10.1007/s12603-020-1378-4